 As part of your on-screen DevKit setup, you are not charged for selecting a merchant service plan.

-Android Debug Bridge (ABD) allows you to debug your Clover application using a USB or Wi-Fi connection.
+Android Debug Bridge (ADB) allows you to debug your Clover application using a USB or Wi-Fi connection.

 Sandbox Clover Station cannot be connected for debugging over USB.
 In order to use ADB with a sandbox Clover Station, connect via Wi-Fi.
 Clover Station has the TCP/IP port set to 5555.